-Patagonia is a vast region spanning over 1,000 miles from top to bottom, with the Pacific as its western boundary, the Atlantic as its eastern boundary and the wilderness of Antarctica to its south.
-There's disagreement as to exactly how the region's boundaries are defined, partly because it sits across both Chile and Argentina.
-But Argentine Patagonia starts south of the Rio Colorado and extends down to the Southern tip of Tierra del Fuego and Cape Horn.
+Patagonia is a vast region spanning over 1,000 miles from top to bottom, with the Pacific as its western boundary, the Atlantic on its East and the wilderness of Antarctica to the south.
+There is disagreement as to exactly how the region's boundaries are defined, partly because it sits across both Chile and Argentina, but Argentine Patagonia starts south of the Rio Colorado and extends down to the Southern tip of Tierra del Fuego and Cape Horn.

 Regions and Geographical Landmarks of Patagonia

-The major regions for adventure travel, from top to bottom in the map on the right are:
+The major regions for adventure travel, from North to South are:

 - The Chilean and Argentine Lake District